MoritzGoeckel/ASP.net-NewsAggregator/README.md

 HTML, CSS, JQuery and Bootstrap for the frontend.

 #I want to know more!
 This project was created by me in a course at my university.
-I wrote a paper about it.
+I wrote a paper about it. [a link](https://github.com/MoritzGoeckel/NewsAggregator/blob/master/Paper_MongoDB.pdf)